 Ask your students to use proper spelling, grammar, and punctuation.
 Make it clear that inflammatory or disrespectful language will not be tolerated.
 With these rules in mind, check the ‘Chat’ area on a regular basis.
 It can be a great way to monitor the temperature of the room, solicit questions from your audience and check their knowledge.

 Tip 10: Provide Interactive Activities

-We learn best when we’re an active participant in the learning experience.
+We learn best when we’re active participants in the learning experience.
 As such, you should seek to banish passivity by incorporating interactive activities into your online classroom.
-Examples of these include icebreaker activities, puzzles, presentations, pitches, peer reviews, quizzes, brainstorm sessions, games and even virtual field trips.
+Examples of these include icebreaker activities, puzzles, presentations, pitches, peer reviews, quizzes, brainstorm sessions, games, and even virtual field trips.

 Look for ways to involve students who are less outgoing than others.
 Review different activity types and make a note of which ones really resonate with your audience.

-You will be able to conduct many of these activities directly through your video conferencing tool.
+You will be able to conduct many of these activities directly through your video conferencing tool, regardless of internet connection.
 For instance, you could task a student with solving a puzzle via the ‘Whiteboard’ functionality.
 Alternatively, you could use a free third-party tool to capture your learners’ imagination (more on this in Tip 13).